MeKo-Christian/go-overpass/README.md

 `EndpointOverride` so you can switch endpoints if desired.
 Use `turbo.ApplyEndpointOverride` to prefer the override when present.

+For convenience, `turbo.NewClientWithOverride` can build a client using the override (falling back to your default endpoint when absent).

+Geocoding macros like `{{geocodeArea:...}}` are supported when you provide a `turbo.Geocoder` implementation in `turbo.Options`.

 ### Working with Results

 ```go